phantom660/connect-4/README.md

-# connect-4
+# Connect 4

-A game of Connect 4
+Simple Python implementation of the classic game Connect 4

+To do: add pygame GUI